fabie37/Bevali/timelog.md

 ### 8 Oct 2021

 * *0.5 hour* Had the second meeting with my adviser and gave him access to the project's bitbucket.

+## Week 3

+### 13 Oct 2021

+* *0.5 hour* Downloaded Template for dissertation and created overleaf to start writing.